twitter/finatra/README.markdown

 View.baseTemplatePath = "/templates"
 ```

-Finatra views currently only support Mustache templates and use can be defined as follows.
+Finatra views currently only support Mustache templates and are defined as follows.

 #### timeline.mustache
 ```mustache